tshepang/blog/content/300: Rise of an Empire (2014).md

 The acting style of Eva Green worked far better in [Dark Shadows], and is in fact is embarrassing here.
 She is as unconvincing as the other tough gal character, the wife of Leonidas, who had to go as being on the front-line in battle.
-It\'s as if someone was desperate to do the girl power thing, to disastrous effect.
+It's as if someone was desperate to do the girl power thing, to disastrous effect.
 Did I say embarrassing?

 Anyways, I like the parallel story-line approach, where much of the